Ajay5201/Weather-app-ui/README.md

 # Build for production
 npm run build

-# Preview production build
-npm run preview

-# Run linting
-npm run lint
 ```

 ## Environment Variables

 No environment variables are required for basic functionality.
 The API base URL is configured in `src/services/api.ts`.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## License

-This project is licensed under the MIT License.

-## Support

-For support or questions, please open an issue in the repository.

 ---